-A Support Worker is someone who provides support to people living with disabilities, helping them become an active part of their community and achieve their goals and aspirations.
-Support work is a very varied job as every person that requires support has unique needs.
+A Support Worker is someone who provides support to people living with disabilities, helping them become an active part of their community and achieve personal goals and aspirations.
+Support work is a varied job as every person that requires support has unique needs.

-If you own a car and have valid car insurance, a job as a ride-share driver could be right for you.
+If you own a car and have valid car insurance, a job as a ride share driver could be right for you.
 These jobs are very flexible as you can choose your own hours.
 A typical shift involves dropping off students, families and friends to and from town or city attractions.
-These jobs are ideal for over 60s who enjoy conversations and have a good knowledge of local roads.
+These jobs are ideal for over 60s who enjoy social interaction and have a good knowledge of local roads.
 It can be a good way to socialise with people and meet members of the community.

 Working with children

 A nanny or childminder can be a great job option for someone in their 60s who’s good with kids.
 Although both jobs work with children, the difference between a nanny and a childminder is that nannies are employed by parents and tend to go to the children’s home, whereas a childminder works from their own home and usually looks after children from multiple families at a time.

 Childminding and nannying are jobs that tend to be very flexible, and you’ll be in control of when and how often you work.
 As a childminder, you’ll probably have more freedom than nannies who are usually under a contract to work certain hours a week.
 As you’ll be working with children, both of these jobs require an enhanced DBS check.

 Parents will need these services at various times, such as the hours between the end of school and when they come home, evenings when they’re out and school holidays.